Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Experiments

-Interestingly, updating the language model alone (\textbf{L}) performs comparably to \textbf{V+L}, whereas tuning only the vision encoder (\textbf{V}) fails to balance object recognition and text understanding under attack.
-This indicates that the \textbf{selective text use behavior—deciding when to rely on text—is primarily governed by the reasoning capability of the language model.} Importantly, this is fundamentally at odds with prior vision-centric defenses~\cite{materzynska2022disentangling,wang2024clip}, which modify the vision encoder to suppress text sensitivity—an approach that is inherently incompatible with LVLMs performing text reading.
-Our analysis shows that, in the RIO-VQA task, genuine robustness arises only when the language model can appropriately reason over visual–textual context.
+Interestingly, tuning the language model alone (\textbf{L}) performs comparably to \textbf{V+L} in many cases, whereas tuning only \textbf{V} fails to balance object recognition and text understanding under attack.
+This indicates that the \textbf{read-or-ignore behavior---reading scene text and ignoring inserted distractor text---is primarily governed by the reasoning capability of the language model.} Importantly, this observation contrasts with prior vision-centric defenses~\cite{materzynska2022disentangling,wang2024clip} that modify only the vision encoder to suppress text sensitivity, and suggests that language-side adaptation is important in LVLM$\times$VQA settings that require context-aware, text-dependent outputs.
+Overall, our ablation indicates that robustness gains in RIO-VQA are strongest when the language model can appropriately reason over visual-textual context.